wshanks/Zutilo/docs/COMMANDS.md

 * __Paste all items fields__
     (Paste-all): paste all fields from source, even if they are empty.

+### Collection menu functions
+Each of the functions below can be called from the Zotero collection context menu (accessed by right-clicking on a collection in the collections pane at the right of Zotero where all the collections are listed).
+In the Zutilo preferences (accessed from the same menu as Zotero's preferences), each of these functions can be set to show up in the Zotero item menu, in a Zutilo submenu of the Zotero item menu, or not to appear at all.

+* __Copy select collection links:__
+	Copy links of the form "zotero://select/groups/LIBRARY_ID/collections/COLLECTION_ID" to the clipboard for each selected item.
+	Pasting such a link into the Firefox address bar will select the corresponding item in the Zotero Firefox plugin.
+	Following links from other applications and having the links select items in the Zotero Standalone client may also be achievable but might require additional set up.

+* __Copy Zotero URIs:__
+	Copy (www.zotero.org) links to the clipboard for the selected collection.
+	If you have a (www.zotero.org) profile, following such a link will open the page for the corresponding item in profile on (www.zotero.org).
+	If you do not have a (www.zotero.org) profile, a placeholder link may be generated but might not be useful.

 ### Navigating the UI and editing items via keyboard shortcuts